Pasonnn/ac-capstone-project/README.md

 ## 🧠 Overview

-**Decode Airdrop Builder** is a decentralized web application that allows anyone to create and manage airdrops without a centralized backend.
+**Airdrop Builder** is a decentralized web application that allows anyone to create and manage airdrops without a centralized backend.

 Creators can:
 1. Upload a CSV of wallet addresses and token amounts.